wholesomewilson/sfheroku/README.md

 # Motivation

 I developed this web app on my own initiative to demonstrate my full stack development skills to the hiring team for a technical position.
-Without prior knowledge on SalesForce, I was able to demonstrate fast learning ability to pick up the skills needed for the job requirement within a short amount of time.
+Without prior knowledge on SalesForce, I was able to demonstrate my fast learning ability to pick up the skills needed for the job requirement within a short amount of time.

 ## Tech Stacks
 Ruby on Rails, jQuery, HTML, CSS, Heroku